bluelibs/bluelibs/packages/password-bundle/DOCUMENTATION.md

 ## Forgot Password

 This contains the full flow of a forgot password process.
-First we get a token to reset the password send send it by email, then we check if the token is valid and we reset it with it.
+First we get a token to reset the password and send it by email, then we check if the token is valid and we reset it with it.

 ```typescript
 const token = await passwordService.createTokenForPasswordReset(userId);